shanshee/shanshee/README.md

-# Hi, my name is Londelle.
+# Hi, my name is Londelle!

 ## At my core, I am a problem solver.
 ## I specialize in software development and have honed my skills in programming and troubleshooting, ensuring robust and scalable solutions.